PayPal’s Embedded Finance Vision: Michelle Gill reveals how cash flow lending is reshaping SMB access to capital

 Buy Now Pay Later joe heck

-Joe Heck, CEO of Zip, joins me on the Tearsheet Podcast to discuss the evolution of alternative payment solutions in the US.
-Zip is a leading Buy Now, Pay Later (BNPL) company.
-Joe shares lessons from his 20 years of experience in consumer lending and fintech payment solutions.
-Heck brings insights from his previous leadership roles at Happy Money and TrueStage.
+Joe Heck, CEO of Zip, a leading Buy Now, Pay Later (BNPL) company, joins me on the Tearsheet Podcast to discuss the evolution of alternative payment solutions in the US.
+Heck shares lessons from his 20 years of experience in consumer lending and fintech payment solutions and brings insights from his previous leadership roles at firms like Happy Money and TrueStage.

 Heck’s background plays a role in his approach to financial services.
 Growing up in Flint, Michigan, he understands the challenges of paycheck-to-paycheck living.
 “There’s a consumer base largely ignored by traditional financial systems,” Heck explains.
 “FICO doesn’t serve them well, but they have a great ability to pay.”